Agile MVP Development: A Step-by-Step Guide to Iterative Development

 5. Development and Testing of Your Agile MVP Development

-The concept of iterative development is paramount in Agile MVP development.
+The concept of iterative development is paramount in MVP Agile development.
 This approach involves breaking down the product development process into small, manageable increments or sprints.
 Each sprint results in a potentially shippable product increment, allowing continuous refinement and adaptation.

 Key Steps in Iterative Development: